Day One (My FAQ's)treatacne

 I just wanted to thank everyone first and foremost for sending me links to all the information they have found in regards to acne.
 I was so surprised with how much I learned when I came to this website.
 When I first joined, I joined for Dan's Regimen, and it worked!
 Sadly, its cons outweighed its benefits, and when I quit my acne unsurprisingly came back full blown and worse than ever before.
 I've pretty much decided that enough is enough.
 My body has been screaming at me for years and I have done nothing but ignore it.
 Therefore, my final regimen is taking care of myself from the inside out.

 A lot of people have been sending me personal messages since I've joined this site.
-Unfortunately, they just look at my pictures and simply begin telling me about trying [this and that].
-OVER and OVER again I explain to each and every one of them what I am doing.
-It has gotten pretty repetitive at this point to be quite honest.
+OVER and OVER again I explain to each and every one of them what I am doing, but it has gotten pretty repetitive at this point to be quite honest.

 (Last updated 08/25/13):